gildas-lormeau/Polyglot-HTML-ZIP-PNG/README.md

 # Known issues

 A bug in "Archive Utility" on macOS prevents it from decompressing the resulting file.
-You can use "unzip" to get around this problem.
+You can use "unzip" to get around this issue.